xsolla/xsolla-launcher-build/README.md

  login_project_id        | ID of Login connected to your Launcher in Publisher Account. **Required.** build_number            | Launcher build number.
 The value is generated automatically since version 1.6.32.320. **Required.** callback_url            | **Callback URL** from Login settings in Publisher Account.
 This URL is used to redirect the user after successful authentication via a social network. **Required** if there are several Callback URLs added in Login settings in Publisher Account. product_name            | Launcher name in the **Start** menu.
 Duplicate the name in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.
-The parameter is not used since version 1.7.1, please, specify the name from your Publisher Account settings in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter. link_support            | A URL to the game’s technical support website. link_community          | A URL to the game’s community. game_autoupdate         | Whether the game is updated automatically.
-Can be ‘true’ and ‘false’.
-Default is ‘false’.
-A user can change this setting in the Launcher UI. hide_peer_seed_info     | Whether a number of peers and seeds is displayed in Launcher during games and updates download.
-Can be ‘true’ and ‘false’.
-Default is ‘false’. hide_email              | Whether the user email is hidden in Launcher.
-Can be ‘true’ and ‘false’.
-Default is ‘false’.
-A user can change this setting in the Launcher UI.
+The parameter is not used since version 1.7.1, please, specify the name from your Publisher Account settings in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.  **Required.** link_support            | A URL to the game’s technical support website. link_community          | A URL to the game’s community. hide_launcher_in_tray | Whether to hide Launcher in tray when a user clicks **Minimize**.
+Can be 'true' or 'false'.
+By default, the parameter is 'false' and Launcher does not hide in tray. disable_launcher_updates_in_steam |  Whether to disable Launcher updates when the game is distributed via Steam.
+Can be 'true' or 'false'.
+By default, the parameter is 'false' and Launcher updates in Steam are enabled. disable_game_updates_in_steam |  Whether to disable game updates when the game is distributed via Steam.
+Can be 'true' or 'false'.
+By default, the parameter is 'false' and game updates in Steam are enabled.

 <details><summary>Example</summary>

  ```
 {
+  "product_name": "Launcher",
   "launcher_project_id": "8c91ecf3-e7b0-46a8-aaf7-4c419ef8ef4b",
   "login_project_id": "bd2e1104-5494-48f9-ac50-98f230062df1",
   "use_local_config": true,
   "callback_url": "https://callback_url.com",
-  "product_name": "Launcher",
   "link_support": "https://support_example.com",
   "link_community": "https://community_example.com",
   "game_autoupdate": false,